dcunited001/dcunited001.github.io/_posts/2016-05-13-facets-of-greatness-knowledge-meta-and-epi.md

 #### &#x2605; Comparing and contrasting them

 #### &#x2605; And understanding how that affects actions and results

-These are crucial to identifying opportunity and mitigating risk in nearly any market, any subject, any skill, any activity.

 Furthermore, the effect these factors and models have grows and wanes.
 People who are successful understand why Factor A seems dominant now,